 - 1/4 teaspoon red pepper flakes

-1. If using peanuts rather than peanut butter, place them in a food processor and pulse until smooth.
+1. If using peanuts rather than peanut butter, place them in a food processor and pulse until you render peanut butter.
 Add remaining ingredients and continue to pulse until smooth.

 2. If the sauce is too thick, thin out with water, 1 tablespoon at a time.